For many pregnant women, welcoming a baby can be a difficult challenge to get through. Here’s how to stay positive during pregnancy.

 Look for the lessons to be learned in this particular season in your life.

-What can this difficult pregnancy teach you, what lessons do you still need to learn?
-How can you grow as a human being to overcome these challenges?
-And what opportunities are available that never would had you not been right here, right now?
+What can this difficult pregnancy teach you?
+What lessons do you still need to learn?
+How can you grow as a human being to overcome a particular burden you’re worrying about?
+And what opportunities are available that never would have had you not been right here, right now?

 Even the annoyances and hassles serve their purpose.
 However much of a nuisance frequent medical tests may be, they’ve ensured my health and those of the babies.
 I was reminded that the sacrifices were worth the trouble when I eventually held two baby boys in my arms.